nginxinc/kubernetes-ingress/site/content/upgrading-to-v4.md

 ---
 description: Guide on upgrading to v4 and above
 docs: DOCS-000
-title: Guild on Upgrading to v4 and above
+title: Guide on upgrading to NGINX Ingress Controller 4.0.0
 toc: true
 weight: 2100
 headless: true